DFKI-NI/arolib/README.md

   * Travel distance and durations between (external) resource points and access points (general or specific for a machine)
   * Travel distance and durations between access points (general or specific for a machine)
   * Travel distance and durations between the current location of each machine and each access point (if the machine is outside the field)
-  * Unloading durations for the resource points  (general or specific for a machine)
+  * Default unloading durations for the resource points  (general or specific for a machine)

 * **Machine's current states**:
   * The currents state (location, bunker mass) of the participating machines

 * **Edge calculators**:

   Several planning components use edge calculators to compute some values related to a segment driven by a machine.
-Default calculators are available in `arolib`, however, the user can define specific calculators following the respective interfaces.
+Some calculators are available in `arolib`, however, the user can define specific calculators following the respective interfaces.

-  * **Harvesting-speed calculator:** This calculator must inherit from `IEdgeSpeedCalculator`.
-It is used by some planners to compute the speed of the harvesters while harvesting based on the machine and the (2-point) segment to be driven.
+  * **Working-speed calculator:** This calculator must inherit from `IEdgeSpeedCalculator`.
+It is used by some planners to compute the speed of the primary machines while working the field based on the machine and the (2-point) segment to be driven.
+  * **Transit-speed calculator:** This calculator must inherit from `IEdgeSpeedCalculator`.
+It is used by some planners to compute the transit speed of machines inside the field.
   * **Mass calculator:** This calculator must inherit from `IEdgeMassCalculator`.
 It is used by some planners to compute the amount of mass under a rectangle given by a (2-point) segment and a width.
   * **Cost calculator:** This calculator must inherit from `IEdgeCostCalculator`.
 It is used by the A* path planners to compute the edge cost and heuristics.
 It can be defined based on the desired optimization criterion for the operation.

 * **Grid-maps**:

   Some planners or edge calculators might need some gridmaps to operate.
-For Instance, a mass calculator might need a field biomass gridmap to obtain the amount of mass in a certain region.
+For Instance, a mass calculator might need a field biomass gridmap to obtain the amount of mass in a certain region; or a cost-calculator might need a cost-map.

+* **Inner-field track connectors** [optional]:

+  Used by some planning components to compute the path to connect a given pose with an inner-field track taking into account the inner-field boundaries (e.g., to connect the track-ends of two different tracks).
+Some connectors are available in `arolib`, however, the user can define specific connectors following the `IInfieldTracksConnector` interface.

+* **Inner-field track sequencer** [optional]:

+  Used to select the sequence in which the inner-field tracks will be visited by the primary machines for field coverage.
+Some sequencers are available in `arolib`, however, the user can define specific sequencers following the `ITrackSequencer` interface.

 #### Planning steps

 The following steps must be followed to plan the process in a virgin field based on the given input parameters.
+The main components used in the process are located in [components/](components/).

-1. **Plan the headland:**
+1. **Generate the field geometric representation:**

-   The first step is to generate the geometries of the subfield corresponding to the headland.
-For this, the component `HeadlandPlanner` is used.
-The planner will generate the headland boundary, the subfield inner-boundary, and headland tracks based on the given `HeadlandPlanner::PlannerParameters`.
-If a set of machines containing a primary machine (harvester) is given, the planner will also generate the  base-route for the headland based on the edge mass calculator and edge speed calculator.
+   The first step is to generate the geometries of the subfield, namely the boundaries and tracks of the headland- and inner-field- regions.
+For this, the `FieldGeometryProcessor` component ([here](components/include/arolib/components/fieldgeometryprocessor.h)) is used.
+The component will generate the geometries based on the given `FieldGeometryProcessor::HeadlandParameters` and `FieldGeometryProcessor::InfieldParameters`, and the selected inner-field tracks' reference line.
+The component offers the option to generate the field geometries with a complete/surrounding headland (`processSubfieldWithSurroundingHeadland`) or with side/partial headlands (`processSubfieldWithSideHeadlands`).

-2. **Generate the inner-field tracks:**
+2. **Build the initial field graph:**

-   The component `TracksGenerator` is used to generate the inner-field tracks based on the given `TracksGeneratorParameters` and a reference linestring.
+   Based on the field geometries (boundaries, tracks, access points, resource points), out-of-field information and current states of the machines, the `GraphProcessor` component ([here](components/include/arolib/components/graphprocessor.h)) is used to build the graph that will be used by the path planners.

-3. **Generate the base-route for the inner-field**
+3. **Generate the base-route**

-   Based on the generated geometries, the base-route for the harvester is computed using the component `BaseRoutesInfieldPlanner`.
-The base-route is the route that the harvester would follow to cover the field without taking into account capacity constraints and overloading windows.
-This route is generated based on the given  `BaseRoutesInfieldPlanner::PlannerParameters` , edge mass calculator, and edge speed calculator.
+   Based on the generated geometries, the base-route for the primary machine is computed using the `BaseRoutesPlanner` component ([here](components/include/arolib/components/baseroutesplanner.h)).
+The base-route is the route that the primary machine would follow to cover the field without taking into account capacity constraints and overloading/unloading activities.
+This route is generated based on the given `PlannerParameters::PlannerParameters` , edge mass calculator, and edge speed calculators,  among other parameters.
+If not set, the planner will use the default inner-field track sequencer and inner-field tracks' connector to generate the routes.

-4. **Connect the base-routes**
+4. **Update the graph with the base-route information**

-   The base-routes of the headland and the inner-field are connected using the component `BaseRoutesProcessor`to obtain the overall base-route for the harvester.

-5. **Build the graph**

-   Based on the field geometries (boundaries, tracks, access points, resource points), out-of-field information, current state of the machines, and the computed base-route, the component `GraphProcessor` is used to build the graph that will be used by the path planners.
+   The `GraphProcessor` component ([here](components/include/arolib/components/graphprocessor.h)) is used to update vertex properties based on the computed base-routes, including the (initial) working timestamps.

-6. **Plan the routes for the process**
+5. **Plan the routes for the process**

-   Finally, the routes for all machines are generated using the component `FieldProcessPlanner`, based on the given `FieldProcessPlanner::PlannerParameters`.
+   Finally, the routes for all machines are generated using the `FieldProcessPlanner` component ([here](components/include/arolib/components/fieldprocessplanner.h)), based on the given `FieldProcessPlanner::PlannerParameters`, the generated graph, the base-route, the given edge-cost calculator, the machine current states, and the types of the machines participating in the operation (i.e., the operation type).

-7. **(Optional) Smoothen the routes**
+6. **[Optional] Smoothen the routes**

-   The routes can be smoothen based on the machines' turning radius using the `RouteSmoother` (in  `processing`)
+   The routes can be smoothen based on the machines' turning radius using the `RouteSmoother` ([here](processing/include/arolib/processing/route_smoother.hpp)) provided in [processing/](processing/).

+7. **[Optional]  Save data**

+   The processed field, generated routes, planning parameters, grid-maps, and other objects/parameters can be saved using the methods provided in [io/](io/): [io_xml](io/include/arolib/io/io_xml.hpp), [io_kml](io/include/arolib/io/io_kml.hpp) (fields only), and [io_hdf5](io/include/arolib/io/io_hdf5.hpp) (fields only).

-8. **(Optional) Simulation**
+8. **[Optional]  Simulation**

-   The component `GPSSimulator` can be used to simulate the computed routes.
+   The `GPSSimulator` component ([here](components/include/arolib/components/gpssimulator.h)) can be used to simulate the computed routes.

 ### Examples

-In `examples/example_harvesting` you can find a simple example demonstrating the usage of `AroLib`.
+In [`examples/example_harvesting`](examples/example_harvesting) you can find a simple example demonstrating the usage of `AroLib` for the supported operations and headland types.